runeunhjem/portfolio-2/README.md

 ## Description

-Portfolio-2 is a project that was created as a part of the final exam in the course Frontend Development 2 at Noroff.
+Portfolio-2 is our last school project that was created as at the end of the course Frontend Development 2 at Noroff.

-The project is a fictional venue booking site where users can book hotels, send inquiries, and read more about the venues or add their own venues for other users to look at or book.
+The project is made to have a place to display our school / relevant projects.

-The project is built with Vite, React and MUI, and the data is fetched from Noroff's Holidaze API.
+The project is built with Vite, React and Tailwind CSS and the Project Gallery is displaying the projects made during my time at Noroff's FED education.

 The project is responsive and works on all devices.